jcfm/CML2-Labs/README.md

 # CML2-Labs
-Collection of YAML Labs for use with CML2
+Collection of YAML Labs for use with CML2 \n
 Free CML2 lab available on Cisco DevNet: https://devnetsandbox.cisco.com/RM/Diagram/Index/685f774a-a5d6-4df5-a324-3774217d0e6b?diagramType=Topology (Will ask to login - use any method it will take you right there)
 ## Basic Topology
 ![image](https://user-images.githubusercontent.com/5439192/114325390-cf5de880-9b27-11eb-8774-1433cfc80734.png)